Skip to content

 Each beneficiary’s principal and income are available to him or her during the beneficiary’s lifetime.
 In general, disbursements may be made for “extras” that are not covered by government entitlements but that enhance the beneficiary’s quality of life.
 These may include, for example, clothing, vacations, electronics, gym memberships or hobbies.

 Decisions regarding investments, disbursements, fees, and other trust matters are made by five trustees appointed by the AHRC New York City Foundation Board of Directors.
-The funds are invested in a balanced portfolio at Wilmington Trust.
+The funds are invested in a balanced portfolio at Key Bank.

 Request More Information About Special Needs Trusts